codeforamerica/form-flow/README.md

 # Gradle tasks

-This documentation is for custom tasks writing in the [Starter Application's `build.gradle`](https://github.com/codeforamerica/form-flow-starter-app/blob/main/build.gradle).
+This documentation is for custom tasks written in the [Starter Application's `build.gradle`](https://github.com/codeforamerica/form-flow-starter-app/blob/main/build.gradle).

 ## checkForNpm